chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
-How might it be implemented?*
+How might it be implemented?* this proposal would allow orginisations to modify OSS  and share the code when needed, it's also cost efficient and very flexible due to being able to modify the code.
+-implementing it would be tricky and would have to be planned due to its many risk factors. you could test out the software before fully implemnting it to make sure it works for regular use daily.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*